CAG07/dcc-party-tracker/README.md

 - **Wiki**: Party assets, house rules
 - **Portraits**: Upload character images by clicking the portrait area on a character card

-#### GM Features
-- **Import JSON**: Load a previously saved party backup file
-- **Export JSON**: Save the entire party state as a backup file
-- **Import XML**: Manually import a single character from a Fantasy Grounds export file (from the `/exportchar` command)

 ---

 ## Switching Campaigns

-Run `setup.ps1` again and pick a different campaign.
-It will update the sync script with the new campaign name and site URL.
+Run `run-setup.bat` again and pick a different campaign.
+It will create a new background task for that campaign.
+You can have multiple tasks running simultaneously if you switch back and forth between campaigns.

 ---